greenm01/ec4x/docs/ec4x_specs.md

 Victory in EC4X is achieved through the accumulation of prestige, which is the ultimate measure of a House's dominance.
 Here are some strategic pathways to ascend to the throne of Emperor:

 - Engage in total warfare to annihilate the military assets of your rivals.
-- Seize homeworlds and colonies of rivals through planetary conquest.
+- Seize homeworlds and colonies through planetary conquest.
 - Break the spirit of your adversaries, compelling them to surrender.
 - Blend military might with espionage, subversion, and cunning to outfox your foes.
 - Focus on economic growth and population expansion, using prosperity to dominate.